AIADMK's votes have got transferred to DMK: Law Minister S Regupathy

 Further, Regupathy, referring to votes secured by the AIADMK in Erode in the last year Lok Sabha polls (29.79 per cent, while DMK's share was 51.43), he said that all such votes of main opposition have got transferred only to the DMK.

 It proves that the voters of the main opposition party are prepared to vote for the ruling party's candidates.
-"It is a victory for the Dravidian model of governance led by our leader Chief Minister M K Stalin," he said.
+The AIADMK cadres have also realised that it is the Dravidian model regime led by Chief Minister Stalin that would sustain the Dravidian movement.
+"It is a victory for the Dravidian model of governance led by our leader Chief Minister M K Stalin," the minister said.

 DMK's VC Chandhirakumar (1,15,709 votes--74.7 per cent) was the winning candidate in the bypoll to the Erode East segment, for which the result was declared on February 8, 2025.
 Naam Tamizhar Katchi's M K Seethalakshmi was the runner-up and she bagged 24,151 votes (15.59 per cent).
 AIADMK and other mainstream parties, including the BJP, had boycotted the bypoll.
 The polling was held on February 5.